BOYSABIO/CompTIA-SecurityPlus-Notes/1-General-Security-Concepts/1.2-Security-Concepts/02-The-CIA-Triad.md

 # The CIA Triad
-These are teh fundamentals of security (security objectives to maintain) and sometimes referred to as AIC.
+These are the fundamentals of security (security objectives to maintain) and sometimes referred to as AIC.
 The **CIA Triad** represents the three core goals of information security:

 | Letter | Principle | Goal | Simple Definition |
 | --- | --- | --- | --- |
 | C | Confidentiality | Privacy | Only authorized people can access information |